TurboHsu/turbo-tg-bot/README.md

 ---
 ## Features
 - ### Respond a ping
-    Ping response is a very intellengence action.
+    Ping response is a very intelligent action.

     Just think about it.